Mapping FDA 21 CFR Part 11 to Cold Chain Sensors

 raise ValueError("Outdated schema version")

-# §11.10(k) Range validation — hard sensor safety limits.
+# §11.10(k) range validation — hard sensor safety limits.
 Out-of-range

 # readings are NOT silently accepted; the record is quarantined and